How to Play Liar's Deck (From Liar's Bar) - Full Rules and Variants

 Chaos variant

-Before the game starts, the Liar deck must have the following 12 cards instead of the normal set: 5 Innocents, 5 Liars, 1 Chaos and 1 Master.
-Also, only 3 cards from the Liar deck are given to each player as their hand each round instead of 5.
+At the beginning of each round, 3 cards from the Liar deck are given to each player as their hand instead of the normal 5.

 To play Shoot Opponent, a player has 9 seconds to point at a remaining opponent that is either the accused or one that still have a card in hand.
 Then, the pointer reveal the top of their Revolver deck.
 If it is a Lethal, the pointed opponent is eliminated if valid, otherwise the revealed Blank is discarded.
 If a player revealed a Lethal that way and is not eliminated before the end of the same round, their Revolver deck must be reset to their original state from the beginning of the game and shuffled.